microsoft/pmwcas/README.md

 $ make -jN
 ```

-To build a volatile PMwCAS variant that uses TSX:
+To build a **volatile** PMwCAS variant that uses TSX to install descriptor pointers:
 ```
 $ mkdir build
 $ cd build